 Typical cloud big data projects focus on scaling or adopting Hadoop for data processing.
 MapReduce has become a de facto standard for large scale data processing.
 Tools like Hive and Pig have emerged on top of Hadoop which make it feasible to process huge data sets easily.
 Hive for example transforms SQL like queries to MapReduce jobs.
 It unlocks data set of all sizes for data and business analysts for reporting and greenfield analytics projects.

-Data can be either transferred to or collected in a cloud data sink like Amazon’s S3, e.g. to collect log files or export text formatted data.
+Data can be either transferred to or collected in a cloud data sink like Amazon’s S3, and Microsoft Blob Storage, e.g. to collect log files or export text formatted data.
 Alternatively database adapters can be utilized to access data from databases directly with Hadoop, Hive, and Pig.
 Qubole is a leading provider of cloud based services in this space.
 They provide unique database adapters that can unlock data instantly, which otherwise would be inaccessible or require significant development resource.
 One great example is their mongoDB adapter.
 It gives Hive table like access to mongoDB collections.
 Qubole scales Hadoop jobs to extract data as quickly as possible without overpowering the mongoDB instance.

 Qubole scales and handles Hadoop clusters very differently.
 The clusters are managed transparently without any action required by the user.
 When no activity is taking place clusters are stopped and no further expenses accumulate.
 The Qubole system detects demand, e.g. when a user queries Hive, and starts a new cluster if needed.
 It does this even faster than Amazon raises its clusters on explicit user requests.
 The clusters that Qubole manages for the user have a user defined minimum and maximum size and scale as needed to provide the user with the optimal performance and minimal expense.

 Importantly users, developers, data engineers and business analysts alike, require an easy to use graphical interface for ad hoc data analysis access, and to design jobs and workflows.
 Qubole provides a powerful web interface including workflow management and querying capabilities.
-Data is accessed from permanent data store like S3 and database connectors with transient clusters.
+Data is accessed from permanent data store like S3 or Azure Blob Storage and database connectors with transient clusters.
 The pay-as-you go billing of cloud computing makes it easy to compare and try out systems.
 Sign up to Qubole and try it for free to experience how easy it is to use.

 Qubole is a significantly more polished product than EMR.
 Data scientists can explore their data in S3, create tables and query those tables all via an easy-to-use web UI